-- 3.23 As outlined within the Council's Adopted Statement of Community Involvement (Adopted 21ST June 2013), the applicant has undertaken pre-application discussions with Senior Officers of the local planning authority.
-A meeting was held on 10th August 2017, with Senior Council Officers where the Application Site, the proposed scheme and supporting documentation were discussed.
-That process enabled the required supporting documentation to be agreed (summarised earlier). - 3.24 The D&AS illustrates that full consideration was made of all comments received at the Pre-App stage and that the scheme has progressed and been revised as a result of the comments made. - 3.25 In determining the appropriate approach to pre-application consultation, both the Applicant and their main professional advisors have sought to adopt a 'best practice' approach to both design and delivery.
-Pre-application discussions with Liverpool City Council commenced in advance of the submission of the application.
+- 3.22 As outlined within the Council's Adopted Statement of Community Involvement (Adopted 21st June 2013), the applicant has undertaken pre-application discussions with Senior Officers of the local planning authority in relation to the previous application 17/3307.
+A meeting was held on 10th August 2017, with Senior Council Officers where the Application Site, the proposed scheme and supporting documentation were discussed in respect of 17F/3307.
+That process enabled the required supporting documentation to be agreed (summarised earlier). - 3.23 The D&AS illustrates that full consideration was made of all comments received at the Pre-App stage and that the scheme has progressed and been revised as a result of the comments made.